 Four tips to make time for professional development

-How can you fit professional development into your busy schedule?
+How can you fit continuing professional development (CPD) into your busy schedule?

 There is a certain feeling of satisfaction upon leaving work for the day knowing that you worked as hard as you could.
 Putting in the hours, especially early on in your career, helps you keep on top of projects and impress the boss.
 But overdoing it can have adverse effects on your physical and mental health.

 According to the Mental Health Foundation, 13% of the UK working population are now working 49 hours or more each week.
 With the charity quoting a staggering 10.4 million working days per year lost as a result of stress, working longer hours is not always a guaranteed way of being more productive.